rusher321/taxa/README.md

 list](https://en.wikipedia.org/wiki/Adjacency_list) that encode how it is related to other taxa.
 This makes `taxonomy` more compact, but harder to manipulate using standard indexing.
-To make manipulation easier, there are methods for `taxomomy` that can provide indexes in a taxonomic context.
+To make manipulation easier, there are functions like `filter_taxa` and `subtaxa` that will be covered later.
+In general, the `taxonomy` and `taxmap` objects (covered later) would be instantiated using a parser like `parse_tax_data`.
+This is covered in detail in the parsing vignette.

 #### supertaxa